 Securing Our Future

 The developmentally disabled adult population of Nelson County is underserved.
-While we have many active clients at the Guthrie Opportunity Center (GOC), we estimate that there may be 200 or more individuals in our community that could benefit from additional programs and vocational opportunities.
+While we have many active participants at the Guthrie Opportunity Center (GOC), we estimate that there may be 200 or more individuals in our community that could benefit from additional programs and vocational opportunities.
 Expansion of our programs will require appropriate working areas, additional employees and staff.

-To meet this need we are working with local school officials and other agencies to develop programs and processes that allow for identification and assessment of students and guide their integration into our programs.
+To meet this need we are working with local school officials and other agencies to develop more programs and processes that allow for identification and assessment of students and guide their integration into our programs.
 Developing new lines of business will require capital investment for equipment, marketing and staffing.
 We estimate that a short term goal of $2 million will enable us to accomplish our goals.

 Presently, developmentally disabled students are allowed to stay in school up to the age of 21.
-The Go To Discovery Program is helping students to easily transition to our vocational training program or workforce after they have completed high school.
+The Triumphant Program is helping students to easily transition to our vocational training program or workforce after they have completed high school.
 In so doing, we not only expand the vocational opportunities for current participants, but also attract additional individuals to our GO Center programs and opportunities.
 In addition, we are informing parents and family members about our programs and the enriching benefits to be realized.

 Adding new lines of business will help us expand employment opportunities and generate operating capital.
 For example, our On-The-GO Foods business trains participants to prepare, package and sell various prepared food products such as cookies and box lunches.
 Going forward, we will continually be seeking new lines of business by engaging business leaders in Nelson County and surrounding communities to find new opportunities that are well suited for our clients and their abilities.

 Contact our Executive Director, Tom Hamilton to learn how you can contribute to our Capital Campaign at (502) 348-3989 or click the email button below.